Reducing Extremism

 so fear and extremism can't grow and divide us, but how can this be done?

-Maximising the resources on this website, we have created videos, which allow frontline staff and community activists to have something that will show how people become involved in extremism and the impact on people.
+Maximising the resources on this website, we have created videos, which allow frontline staff and community activists to have something that will show how people become involved in extremism and the impact this has on people.

 Got A Question? .................